 A Fixed Mindset

 If we have a fixed mindset we believe that our character, intelligence, and abilities are set and that we can’t change them in any meaningful way.
-Such limiting beliefs will obviously affect our thoughts and actions and prevent us from changing our life in ways that go outside of our mindset.
-As children if we were told that we were uncoordinated, untidy, unartistic or countless other criticisms and judgements, we will likely carry these labels through life unless we are aware of them and work to change our thinking.
-Having the ability to this this creates a growth mindset that is much more expansive and will provide us with many more opportunities in life and much more control over our life.
+Such limiting beliefs will obviously affect our thoughts and actions and prevent us from changing our lives in ways that go outside of our mindset.
+As children, if we were told that we were uncoordinated, untidy, unartistic or countless other criticisms and judgements, we will likely carry these labels through life unless we are aware of them and work to change our thinking.
+Having the ability to this creates a growth mindset that is much more expansive and will provide us with many more opportunities in life and much more control over our life.

 Failure Can Be A Form Of Learning

 If as children we were lucky enough to have had insightful parents, they would have viewed our mistakes and failures as a necessary part of our growth, and supported us in figuring out new and better ways to deal with situations.
 As adults few of us have the benefit of a workplace with the same perception or expectation.
 It is important that we don’t replicate that standard in our own mind as it can be a powerful barrier to growth.
-A growth mindset thrives on challenge and doesn’t interpret failure or mistake making as evidence that the judgements and criticisms of us by ourselves and others are correct.
+A growth mindset thrives on challenge and doesn’t interpret failure or mistake-making as evidence that the judgements and criticisms of us by ourselves and others are correct.
 A growth mindset adopts realistically positive thoughts about ourselves, our capabilities, our challenges and our potential.

 If new information resonates with us we can generally take it on board quite easily.
-Unfortunately it is also easy to slip back into old pathways because they are so familiar to us.
+Unfortunately, it is also easy to slip back into old pathways because they are so familiar to us.